Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Computing diversity measures on tripartite graphs.
 This package first implements a parametrized family of such diversity measures which apply on probability distributions.
 Sometimes called "True Diversity", this family contains famous measures such as the richness, the Shannon entropy, the Herfindahl-Hirschman index, and the Berger-Parker index.
 Second, the package allows to apply these measures on probability distributions resulting from random walks between the levels of tripartite graphs.
 By defining an initial distribution at a given level of the graph and a path to follow between the three levels, the probability of the walker's position within the final level is then computed, thus providing a particular instance of diversity to measure.

-PWIR — by Robin Haunschild, a year ago
+PWIR — by Robin Haunschild, 4 months ago

 Provides a Function to Calculate Prize Winner Indices Based on Bibliometric Data